Good Pain / Bad Pain - What's The Difference?

 If your pain is stage 1 or 2, it can generally be treated with over the counter pain medication or rest, compression and elevation.

 Pain that's stage 3 or 4 you should seek medical help for immediately.

 If you have an injury, but are cleared to workout, how you work your muscles is important.
 Keep your movements smooth and not jerky.
 Avoid exercises that aggravate the injury and make sure you're maintaining perfect form.
 If you're using free weights, consider using machines because they offer slightly more control, stability and isolation of the muscle groups.

 Pain and Over-the-counter Medications

 Many headaches respond to acetaminophen (the active ingredient in Tylenol).
-Unfortunately acetaminophen does not fight inflammation.
+Unfortunately, acetaminophen does not fight inflammation.
 If your muscles are inflamed, doctors recommend ibuprofen.
-But ibuprofen has a downside, it inhibits muscle growth.
-If you're constantly working your muscles to the point you need to take an anti-inflammatory, you're not giving yourself enough time to heal and you're cheating your body out of muscle gains.
+But ibuprofen has a downside; it inhibits muscle growth.
+If you're always working your muscles to the point you need to take an anti-inflammatory, you're not giving yourself enough time to heal, and you're cheating your body out of muscle gains.

 If you end up having to see a doctor, the Association of American Physicians and Surgeons has a list of questions in their Patients Handbook you should ask at every visit.
 Print this list out and use it every time.

 - Diagnosis.
 What's wrong, what causes it, and how serious is it?